Administration of Justice and its Kinds

 Law is rigid.
 Law has already been laid down in precedents.
 It is not always possible to regulate it to the changing needs of society.
 Society may change faster than legal justice and will lead to hardship and injustice in certain cases.
 Judges influence the principle that “hard cases should not make bad law”.

 Another defect of legal justice is its formalism or technicalities.
 Judges attach more importance to legal technicalities than they deserve.
-They give importance to form than to substance.
+They give importance to form rather than to substance.

 In conclusion, the Administration of Justice is an important part of our legal system.
 It is critical to maintaining a fair and just society, and understanding the different kinds of justice systems can help us achieve that.